DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Abstract

 \section{Abstract}

-We propose \approach, a simple and scalable method for enabling robots to perform manipulation tasks in natural environments by imitating a single human demonstration.
-Our approach is based on two key insights.
+We propose \approach, a simple method for enabling robots to perform manipulation tasks by imitating a single human demonstration, without requiring task-specific training or paired human-robot data.
+Our approach is based on two insights.
 First, the hand motion in a human demonstration provides a useful prior for the robot’s end-effector trajectory, which we can convert into a rough open-loop robot motion trajectory via kinematic retargeting.
 Second, while this retargeted motion captures the overall structure of the task, it may not align well with plausible robot actions in-context.
 To address this, we leverage a pre-trained \textit{generalist} diffusion policy to modify the trajectory, ensuring it both follows the human motion and remains within the distribution of plausible robot actions.
-Our approach avoids the need for online reinforcement learning or paired human-robot data, enabling robust adaptation to new tasks and scenes with minimal manual effort.
-Experiments in both simulation and real-world settings show that~\approach~outperforms both the base policy and the retargeted trajectory, enabling the robot to succeed even on tasks where the pre-trained \textit{generalist} policy fails entirely.
+Unlike approaches based on online reinforcement learning or paired human-robot data, our method enables robust adaptation to new tasks and scenes with minimal effort.
+In real-world experiments across 8 diverse manipulation tasks, DemoDiffusion achieves 83.8\% average success rate, compared to 13.8\% for the pre-trained policy and 52.5\% for kinematic retargeting, succeeding even on tasks where the pre-trained \textit{generalist} policy fails entirely.
 Project page: \url{https://demodiffusion.github.io/}